-Biden attacks Warren, Sanders over healthcare costs in Democratic 2020 debate
+Biden attacks Warren, Sanders over cost of healthcare plans in Democratic debate

 “Now the question is how best can we improve on it,” she said, adding that under Medicare for All, those at the top would pay more but the middle class would pay less.

-Aside from the exchange over healthcare, the moderate front-runner Biden and the rising Warren avoided confrontation, as Sanders and former U.S. Housing Secretary Julian Castro led the charge against Biden.
+Aside from the exchange over healthcare, Biden and Warren avoided any direct confrontations.
+Sanders and former U.S. Housing Secretary Julian Castro led the charge against Biden.

 Sanders, who sponsored a bill in the U.S. Senate to create a Medicare for All plan, said the program based on the existing government-run Medicare program for Americans 65 and older was the most cost-effective approach.
 Some analysts have estimated his plan would cost $32 trillion over a decade.